 - RumChata Pull-Apart Bread (My friends have begged me to make this one again!)

-- Nutella Banana Pull-Apart Bread (Because you can’t go wrong with Nutella and banana)
+- Monkey bread with Nutella and bananas (Because you can’t go wrong with Nutella and banana!)

 - Lemon Gorgonzola Wreath (Bread with a built-in dip for the win!)